 Intended outcome Success criteria Improved results in Reading to be maintained throughout the school over the next year; Establishment of a culture of reading throughout the school.
 To continue to close the gap for progress and attainment, in reading , for disadvantaged pupils in line with national averages, throughout the school.
 Support for children with social emotional and mental health needs so that they develop their interpersonal, speaking and listening skills and building their confidence.
 Improved levels of engagement in learning and an indirect impact upon comprehension skills and therefore reading results: (see above).

-Support for children in throughout the school in developing their communication skills : Staff (teachers and Teaching Assistants) will continue to implement training across all phases but specifically the Early Years Phase.
-One member of staff will act as a specialist SALT teacher, who will support children across the school.
+Support for children in throughout the school in developing their communication skills : One member of staff will act as a specialist SALT teacher, who will support children across the school.
 The proportion of pupils who reach the expected standard of the Early Learning Goals for Communication skills by the end of the phase is in line or greater than National or Regional Averages.
 Ensure that the proportion of disadvantaged children participating in extracurricular sport is as high as possible.
 So that these children exhibit higher self-esteem; make good progress and having improved attendance.
 Increased attendance rates for disadvantaged children, to be In line with whole school target of 94.5% and greater access to extracurricular activities (see PE monitoring report)